Freight Shipping from Portland to Long Beach

 How much does it cost to ship freight from Portland to Long Beach?

-Full truckload (FTL) rates from Portland, OR to Long Beach, CA currently range from $2,363-$2,912 for a standard dry van load over the 1,099-mile route.
+Full truckload (FTL) rates from Portland, OR to Long Beach, CA currently range $2,363-$2,912 (roughly $2.15-$2.67 per mile over 1,099 miles).
 LTL shipments typically cost $804-$1,334 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Portland to Long Beach?